Cities & UN Decade on Ecosystem Restoration

 In Cities

-Urban areas occupy less than 1 per cent of the Earth’s land surface but house more than half of its people.
+Urban areas occupy just three per cent of the Earth’s land surface but house more than half of its people.
 Despite their steel and concrete, crowds and traffic, cities and towns are still ecosystems whose condition profoundly marks the quality of our lives.

 Functioning urban ecosystems help clean our air and water, cool urban heat islands, and support our well-being by shielding us from hazards and providing opportunities for rest and play.